vocality-org/discord-listen/README.md

 **Install**

-:exclamation: This package relies on the availability of the specified discord guild.
+:exclamation: This package relies on a connection to the given discord guild.

 ```
 npm install --save-dev discord-response-mock